kumar-github/tutorial-resources/X.md

 > [!IMPORTANT]
 > **The resolution:** `measureRepeatedly` and `measureRepeatedlyChecked` *always* return a `TimingStatistics`.
 The
-> last exception (if any) is attached to the result and inspected via `getLastException()` rather than caught.
-As a
+> last exception (if any) is captured internally and surfaced (not rethrown) via `getLastException()` for the caller to
-> direct consequence, `measureRepeatedlyChecked` no longer declares `throws Exception` — it has nothing left to throw.
+> inspect.
+As a direct consequence, `measureRepeatedlyChecked` no longer declares `throws Exception` — it has nothing
+> left to throw.

 ---